pypa/pip/docs/html/user_guide.rst

 *    If you have workarounds to address issues with the current resolver, does the new resolver let you remove those workarounds?
 Tell us!

+Please let us know through the `resolver testing survey`_.

 Context and followup
 --------------------

 As discussed in `our announcement on the PSF blog`_, the pip team are in the process of developing a new "dependency resolver" (the part of pip that works out what to install based on your requirements).
-We have reached a major milestone in this work, and have a testable ("beta") version of the resolver, which you can test, included in this release.
+Since this work will not change user-visible behavior described in the pip documentation, this change is not covered by the :ref:`Deprecation Policy`.

+We're tracking our rollout in :issue:`6536` and you can watch for announcements on the `low-traffic packaging announcements list`_.

 .. _freeze: https://pip.pypa.io/en/latest/reference/pip_freeze/
 .. _resolver testing survey: https://tools.simplysecure.org/survey/index.php?r=survey/index&sid=989272&lang=en
 .. _our announcement on the PSF blog: http://pyfound.blogspot.com/2020/03/new-pip-resolver-to-roll-out-this-year.html
 .. _tensorflow: https://pypi.org/project/tensorflow/
+.. _low-traffic packaging announcements list: https://mail.python.org/mailman3/lists/pypi-announce.python.org/